-Nothing in the world prepared me for the level of anxiety and fear that gripped my heart and twisted it maliciously every time you sneezed or coughed.
-Your fragility alone was gut wrenchingly heartbreaking.
+Nothing in the world prepared me for the level of anxiety and fear that has gripped my heart and twisted it maliciously every time you sneeze or cough.
+Your fragility is gut-wrenching and heartbreaking.

-There was no way in hell you were sleeping by your self in a bassinet, even if it was right by the bed.
-I needed you in the bed with me.
-I couldn’t be apart from you that long.
-It physically hurt me.
-My body didn’t recognize you as separate from me, not yet.
-So we put you on a co-sleeper on the bed where I could smoosh my face up against and stare at you if I needed to.
-And I needed to.
-I still do.
+There is no way in hell you are sleeping by your self in a bassinet, even if it is right by the bed.
+I need you near me, at all times.
+Anything else does not make sense.
+Is not logical.
+I can’t be apart from you that long.
+It physically hurts me.
+My body doesn’t recognize you as separate from me, not yet.
+So we put you in a co-sleeper on the bed where I can smoosh my face up against yours and stare at you if I need to.
+And I need to.

 You have made an attachment parent out of me.
 Even if you don’t like it.

 I sense an independent streak in you.
 You hate to be swaddled, unless absolutely necessary, and it has been absolutely necessary a few times.
 Your Dad is the swaddle master.
 He’s got the 5 S’s down to a science.
 Although you rarely need them.

 I cried the first time we took you out in the car.
 To my credit, it was after we’d had way too many visitors in a row and I was losing my mind.
 Too much, too fast, way too soon.
 Other people were holding you and I wanted to tell them that they were holding my heart in their hands but I couldn’t speak.
 I was in shock from the birth and you were across the room, way too far away from me.

 I’ve cried every time we’ve left the house.
 I feel the unpredictability of the world crashing and smashing in around me and it feels out of control.
 Home alone with you and Dad is where I feel safest.
 I love our little family of 3.